MaximS521/Serverless-Purchase-Demo/README.md

 Use least-privilege IAM policies.

 The sample public S3 policy is for demo/static assets only.
-Consider private hosting behind CloudFront for production.
+For production, consider private hosting behind CloudFront.